-Complete the "Petition for Residency Student Classification" before the deadline of the semester or term you wish to enroll.
+If you are classified as a non-resident and wish to be considered for resident reclassification, complete the "Petition for Residency Student Classification" before the semester or term you wish to enroll.
 Approved changes of status will become effective for the term or semester following the approval; they are not retroactive, and no refunds will be given.